 To create a new page via the wizard click the Create new Page button.
 The New page wizard will display and you can pick one of the predefined templates.

-Scaffolding is available in Radzen Professional and Enterprise when you create a new MSSQL, MySQL, PostgreSQL or OData data source.
+Scaffolding is available in Radzen Professional and Enterprise when you create a new MSSQL, MySQL, Oracle, PostgreSQL or OData data source.
 Check the Generate pages for CRUD operations checkbox.
 Radzen will then automatically create CRUD pages for all selected tables and views (editing is supported only for tables that have a primary key constraint).